thesagarsutar/origami/nature-and-biomimicry.md

 Whereever we see in the nature, we see folds in flowers, leaves, plants, branches, waves, soundwaves, air, earth, protiens etc.

+* Motion, sound, light and folding. -- Folds in movement produces motion, sound when folded can be redirected in one perticular direction, What if we are able to fold the light?
+*